R. Tripp Evans

 B.A., University of Virginia (School of Architecture): 1990

 My work centers on the art and architecture of the Americas, spanning the pre-Columbian period to the present.
 My first book, Romancing the Maya: Mexican Antiquity in the American Imagination, 1820-1915 (University of Texas Press: 2004), examined the ways nineteenth-century artists and audiences grappled with the notion of "American" identity; more recently, my research on the American painter, Grant Wood, has explored the same issue from the vantage point of the 1930s.
-The courses I teach at Wheaton represent a rather broad range of interests in American visual culture -- including Native American and pre-Columbian art, contemporary design, and the visual history of New York City.
+The courses I teach at Wheaton represent a broad range of interests in American visual culture, including pre-Columbian art, contemporary design, and the visual history of New York City.

 Romancing the Maya: Mexican Antiquity in the American Imagination, 1820-1915 (Austin: University of Texas Press, 2004)